cloudfieldcz/shieldoo-mesh-docs/docs/pages/2_admin/02_users.md

 1. Log in to your organization's Shieldoo Secure Network web application.
 2. Go to the __Network__ \| __Users__ section.
 3. Click on the __Invite Users__ button to open the Invite Users dialog.
 4. Configure the user invitation settings:
-    - __Available card templates__ - Selected a specific template card (only for Admin \| Expert mode)
     - __Email__ -  Enter the user's email address you want to invite.
     - __Admin__ - Define whether or not to give the given user network administrator rights.
     - __Note__ - Describe the user.
 For example, their role in your organization.
+5. Click the __Invite__ button to invite users.
 6. Check that the given users have been added to the list of users in your network.
 7. Monitor the __INVITED__ label to find out whether or not the given users have accepted the invitation:
     - Label displayed - Invitation still needs to be accepted.